1ftech/ibm-ai-engineering-project/README.md

-# 🧠 IBM AI Engineering Professional Certificate
+# 🧠 IBM (GEN) AI Engineering Professional Certificate

 This repository contains my completed coursework, notes, and project materials from the **IBM AI Engineering Professional Certificate**, a 13-course specialization offered by IBM on Coursera.